elephantscale/spring-cloud-labs/03-set-up-service-discovery-using-eureka-and-register-services/03-lab.md

-# **Lab 3: Set Up Service Discovery Using Eureka and Register Services**
+# **Lab 3: Set Up Service Discovery Using Eureka and Register Services (Spring Boot 3.4.1)**

 ## **Objective**
-Learn how to set up a Eureka Server for service discovery and enable multiple microservices to register dynamically.
-Test service discovery and interaction between services using Eureka.
+Learn how to set up a **Eureka Server** for service discovery and enable multiple microservices (Spring Boot **3.4.1**) to register dynamically.
+Test discovery and interaction between services using Eureka.

 ---